wanderleihuttel/bacula-utils/telegram/README.md

 DBUSER="bacula"
 DBPASSWD="bacula"

-In postgresql is possible to create a file in home folder called ".pgpass" with the following content (need replacement with correct values) hostname:port:database:username:password
+In postgresql is possible to create a file in home folder called ".pgpass" with the following content:
+(need replacement with correct values) hostname:port:database:username:password

 Set permission only for the owner